someflydays/recap-and-forecast-bot/README.md

 17. Improve real-time status updates and loading indicators
 18. Refine README documentation
 19. Add pre-commit hook for Black to help lint my Python code
+20. Create langgraph.json and use langgraph-sdk to asynchronously stream tokens and status updates to the UI

 <br>